GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareOutput.md

 # Hardware.Output

-An output is a simple On/Off relay device.
+An output is a simple On/Off relay device (except for a door blade output, which is solid-state).
+It can be used by other entities, directly commanded or commanded through actions.

+There are two main ways of commanding an output.
+The recommended way is by changing its operational mode (between 'Off' and 'On', making the default 'Off').
+With a ChangeMode command you can set a period, priority and a reference, so it will work well with several command sources.
+The alternative method is to keep the operational mode 'Normal' and use the other commands listed below.

 The output has the following operational modes:

-- **normal** – The output state will change in response to commands.
+- **normal** (Default) – The output state will change in response to commands.
+- **off** - The output state will be off.
+The output will only respond to ChangeMode commands.
+- **on** - The output state will be on.
+The output will only respond to ChangeMode commands.

+Please see the [Operational Mode Overview](../ApplicationConfiguration/ModeOverview.md) document for more information.

 ````json
 {